 - Using a spatula, assemble the sandwich by placing the mound of meat with sauce on a toasted bottom bun.
 Continue with the kraut and cheese by placing on top of the meat and sauce.
 Top with the other half of the bun.

-- Serve with extra sauce at the table.
+- Serve with extra sauce (and extra napkins) at the table.